-As of March 31, 2012, our Downstream fleet was comprised of nine double-hulled tank barges and 15 ocean-going tugs, six of which are older, lower-horsepower tugs that are stacked.
+As of June 30, 2012, our Downstream fleet was comprised of nine double-hulled tank barges and 15 ocean-going tugs, six of which are older, lower-horsepower tugs that are stacked.
 The prolonged weakness in the overall economy, which has impacted our Downstream segment since 2008, continues to adversely impact demand for Downstream equipment.
-Although Downstream results for the first quarter improved from the prior year, recent dayrate trends are well below the Downstream dayrates that existed from 2006 to 2008.
-We anticipate that the current market conditions for our Downstream vessels will continue throughout 2012.
-With the
+Although Downstream results for the second quarter improved from the prior year,

-Includes vessels that are currently supporting the military.
-Excluded from this table are three of our new generation OSVs and one conventional OSV that were stacked as of March 31, 2012.
-We expect the three remaining new generation OSVs that are stacked to be re-activated during the third quarter of 2012, provided that we can re-crew such vessels and complete required regulatory drydockings within that timeframe.
+Excluded from this table are three of our new generation OSVs and one conventional OSV that were stacked as of June 30, 2012.
+One additional new generation OSV was activated in July 2012.
+We expect the two remaining new generation OSVs that are stacked to be re-activated during the fourth quarter of 2012, provided that we can re-crew such vessels and complete required regulatory drydockings within that timeframe.

-protracted weak demand for tugs and tank barges coupled with the expansion of our Upstream fleet, we expect our Downstream segment to continue to represent a much smaller portion of our consolidated operating results compared to historical trends.
+recent dayrate trends are well below the Downstream dayrates that existed from 2006 to 2008.
+Driven by demand from the Eagle Ford shale, we outfitted three additional vessels with vapor-recovery systems to allow them to work in the trans-Gulf crude oil trade.
+We feel as if these developments will have a positive impact on our Downstream vessels operating in the GoM during the second half of 2012.
+With the protracted weak demand for tugs and tank barges coupled with the expansion of our Upstream fleet, we expect our Downstream segment to continue to represent a much smaller portion of our consolidated operating results compared to historical trends.